-A. When a key employee or primary management official begins work at a gaming operation authorized by this Ordinance, the Commission shall forward to the NIGC a completed application for employment and conduct the background investigation and make the determination referred to in Section IX of this Regulation.
-The Commission shall prepare and forward to the NIGC, within sixty (60) days after a key employee or primary management official begins work or within sixty (60) days of the approval of this Ordinance by the Chairman of the NIGC, an investigative report on each background investigation and a copy of the eligibility determination made under Section IX of this Regulation.
-The background investigation report shall include all of the following:

-- 1. Steps taken in conducting a background investigation; - 2.
-Results obtained; - 3.
-Conclusions reached; and - 4.
-The bases for those conclusions. - B. With respect to key employees and primary management officials, if a license is not issued to an applicant, the Commission shall notify the NIGC and may forward copies of its eligibility determination and investigative report (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System. - C. With respect to key employees and primary management officials, the Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the NIGC or his or her designee for no less than three (3) years from the date of termination of employment.
+- (a) When a key employee or primary management official begins work at a gaming operation authorized by this ordinance, the Commission shall forward to the NIGC a completed application for employment and conduct the background investigation and make the determination referred to in this Ordinance.
+The Commission shall prepare and forward to the NIGC, within sixty (60) days after a key employee or primary management official begins work or within sixty (60) days of the approval of this Ordinance by the Chairman of the NIGC, an investigative report on each background investigation and a copy of the eligibility determination made under this Ordinance.
+The background investigation report shall include all of the following: - (1) Steps taken in conducting a background investigation; - (2) Results obtained; - (3) Conclusions reached; and - (4) The bases for those conclusions. - (b) With respect to key employees and primary management officials, if a license is not issued to an applicant, the Commission shall notify the NIGC and may forward copies of its eligibility determination and investigative report (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System. - (c) With respect to key employees and primary management officials, the Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the NIGC or his or her designee for no less than three (3) years from the date of termination of employment.

-XV.
+Section 12.
 Reporting to State Gaming Agency

-- A. Except for an applicant for licensing as a non-key gaming employee, as defined by agreement between the Commission and the State Gaming Agency, the Commission shall require the applicant to also file an application with the State Gaming Agency, prior to issuance of a license, for a determination of suitability for licensure under the California Gambling Control Act. - B. Upon receipt of a completed license application and a determination by the Commission that it intends to issue a license, the Commission shall transmit to the State Gaming Agency a notice of intent to license the applicant, together with all of the following: - 1.
-A copy of the license application materials and information received by the Commission from the applicant; - 2.
-An original set of fingerprint cards; - 3.
-A current photograph; and - 4.
-Except to the extent waived by the State Gaming Agency, such releases of information, waivers, and other completed and executed forms as have been obtained by the Commission.

-- C. Upon receiving notice of the State Gaming Agency's denial of an application for a determination of suitability, the Commission shall promptly notify the Business Committee and, if the Commission objects to the denial, request an opportunity for the Tribe to be heard and diligently exercise its right to a hearing. - D. With respect to non-key gaming employees, as defined by agreement between the Commission and the State Gaming Agency, the Commission shall provide the State Gaming Agency with the name, badge identification number, and job descriptions of all such employees on a monthly basis, within seven (7) days of the end of each month.
+- (a) Except for an applicant for licensing as a non-key gaming employee, as defined by agreement between the Commission and the State Gaming Agency, the Commission shall require the applicant to also file an application with the State Gaming Agency, prior to issuance of a license, for a determination of suitability for licensure under the California Gambling Control Act. - (b) Upon receipt of a completed license application and a determination by the Commission that it intends to issue a license, the Commission shall transmit to the State Gaming Agency a notice of intent to license the applicant, together with all of the following: - (1) A copy of the license application materials and information received by the Commission from the applicant; - (2) An original set of fingerprint cards; - (3) A current photograph; and - (4) Except to the extent waived by the State Gaming Agency, such releases of information, waivers, and other completed and executed forms as have been obtained by the Commission. - (c) Upon receiving notice of the State Gaming Agency's denial of an application for a determination of suitability, the Commission shall promptly notify the Tribal Council and, if the Commission objects to the denial, request an opportunity for the Tribe to be heard and diligently exercise its right to a hearing. - (d) With respect to non-key gaming employees, as defined by agreement between the Commission and the State Gaming Agency, the Commission shall provide the State Gaming Agency with the name, badge identification number, and job descriptions of all such employees on a monthly basis, within seven (7) days of the end of each month. - (e) Notwithstanding any requirements to the contrary in this Ordinance, if the Tribe operates a gaming facility which includes only Class II gaming and not Class III gaming, its reporting and other obligations pursuant to this Ordinance shall be limited to those required under applicable federal law.
+In such case, the Commission's ability to issue a license shall not be dependent on receiving a determination of suitability from the State Gaming Agency unless otherwise required by applicable federal law.

-XVI.
+Section 13.
 Granting a Gaming License